trisulnsm/dinodoc/trisuldocs/docs/ug/cg/tasks.md

 ### How can I chart a specific metric such as connections for host 10.10.1.1 ?

-Select Tools -> Long Term Traffic
+Select Tools &rarr;Long Term Traffic

 - Select Hosts from Counter Group and TCP SYN Sent from meters